benjaminmetzler/OpenRemoteHub/README.md

 [  900.377897] hid-generic 0003:0C40:7A1C.000A: input,hidraw1: USB HID v1.01 Mouse [SG.Ltd SG Control Mic] on usb-3f980000.usb-1.1.3/input3
 ```

-The hid-generic is built into the kernel, so there doesn't appear to be a way to disable it.
+The hid-generic is built into the kernel, so there doesn't appear to be a way to disable it without recompliling the kernel entirely.
 As a result, the RF remotes that emulate keyboards will always get attached to the kernel, preventing it from being controlled by a docker container...At least as far as I can tell.

 ### Plugins